indivarj/wax/index.md

   height: '500px'
 ---

 __Carto-Hyderabad__ is a [minimal computing](http://go-dh.github.io/mincomp/) project dedicated to documenting Hyderabad's history through maps and plans.
-This archival site gathers in one place the earliest modern plans of Hyderabad, and Leonard Munn's comprehensive surveys, to sociological maps from the mid-century and stylized maps produced at Hyderabad Urban Lab.
+This archival site gathers in one place maps ranging from the earliest modern plans of Hyderabad, and Leonard Munn's comprehensive surveys, to sociological maps from the mid-century and stylized maps produced at Hyderabad Urban Lab.

 This site currently includes maps from four time periods.
 Additional citational information can be found on individual item pages.